How Does Thyroid Disease Affect Your Body?

 - Feeling cold

 - Muscle aches

 - Brittle nails

 - Hair loss

-Hyperthyroidism is the opposite.
+Hyperthyroidism is the opposite of hypothyroidism.
 It happens when the thyroid gland produces too many hormones and shoots your metabolism way up.
 Although the idea of a higher metabolism might sound nice if you want to lose weight, this condition can cause serious health problems.

 Like hypothyroidism, the way it impacts the body is case by case and the symptoms depend on the stage of the disease.
 Symptoms of hyperthyroidism include:

 - Weight loss

 - Feeling hot